ICTU/quality-time/docs/src/development.md

 ### Adding metrics and sources

 *Quality-time* has been designed with the goal of making it easy to add new metrics and sources.
 The [data model](software.md#data-model) specifies all the details about metrics and sources, like the scale and unit of metrics, and the parameters needed for sources.
 In general, to add a new metric or source, only the data model and the [collector](software.md#collector) need to be changed.
-And, in the case of new sources, a logo needs to be added to the [server](software.md#server) component.

 #### Adding new metrics

 To add a new metric you need to add a specification of the metric to the data model.
-See the documentation of the [server](software.md#server) component for a description of the data model.
-Be sure to run the unit tests of the server component after adding a metric to the data model, to check the integrity of the data model.
+See the documentation of the [shared python](software.md#shared-python) component for a description of the data model.
+Be sure to run the unit tests of the shared python component after adding a metric to the data model, to check the integrity of the data model.
 Other than changing the data model, no code changes are needed to support new metrics.

 #### Adding new sources

-To add support for a new source, the source needs to be added to the data model, code to retrieve and parse the source data needs to be added to the collector component, including unit tests and quality checks of course, and a logo should be added to the server component.
+To add support for a new source, the source (including a logo) needs to be added to the data model, code to retrieve and parse the source data needs to be added to the collector component, including unit tests and quality checks of course.

 ##### Adding the new source to the data model

 To add a new source you need to add a specification of the source to the data model.
-See the documentation of the [server](software.md#server) component for a description of the data model.
-Be sure to run the unit tests of the server component after adding a source to the data model, to check the integrity of the data model.
+See the documentation of the [shared python](software.md#shared-python) component for a description of the data model.
+Be sure to run the unit tests of the shared python component after adding a source to the data model, to check the integrity of the data model.

 Suppose we want to add [cloc](https://github.com/AlDanial/cloc) as source for the LOC (size) metric and read the size of source code from the JSON file that cloc can produce.
-We would add a `cloc.py` to `src/data/sources/`:
+We would add a `cloc.py` to `src/shared/data_model/sources/`:

 ```python
 """Cloc source."""